KhronosGroup/OpenXR-Tutorials/tutorial/Outlines.md

 Show calling the Graphics APIs's 'Clear Image/ImageView' function and providing the image back to the swapchain, ending the OpenXR frame for the compositor and runtime to display the image to the screen(s).

 # Chapter 4: ACTIONS

+NOTE: we've swapped part 4.2 and 4.3, as it makes sense to introduce actions before we can speak of binding them.

 General description of Actions as a concept in OpenXR.

 ## Chapter 4.1 Spaces